McMurtry Spéirling: Tyres

-The tyre width is 210 mm on the front and 240 mm on the rear, both on 19 inch rims.
-This is modest for a sports car and is comparable with regular road cars which tend to have tyre widths from 195 to 205 mm.
+The production-specification Spéirling PURE uses commercially available Michelin racing slick tyres rather than bespoke compounds.
+The front tyres are 30/68-18 Michelin Pilot Sport GT S8M units, while the rear tyres are 31/71-18 Michelin Pilot Sport GT S8M units.
+McMurtry states that these tyres are available worldwide through Michelin's motorsport network.

 Records

 Goodwood Festival of speed

+Thomas Yates, Managing Director of McMurtry Automotive, driving the McMurtry Spéirling during the world's first successful inverted driving demonstration at Swinhay House in 2025.

 On 26 June 2022, the Spéirling achieved a new Goodwood Festival of Speed hill climb record, completing the 1.87 km course in 39.08 seconds with McMurtry test driver Max Chilton behind the wheel.

 Upside down

 On 11 April 2025, the McMurtry Spéirling PURE Validation Prototype 1 (VP1) was driven upside down for five seconds by Thomas Yates, McMurtry Automotive co-founder.

 Top Gear

 On 11 April 2025, the McMurtry Spéirling, driven by the Stig, set a new Top Gear circuit record, beating the Renault R24, which had held the record since 2004, by more than three seconds.